-None of the aforementioned Pocket Monsters are exclusive to any particular version.
-Hence, this guide should work for players playing both offerings.
+None of the aforementioned Pocket Monsters are exclusive to any particular version of the game.
+Therefore, this guide should work for players playing either Scarlet or Violet.
 Also, this article won't focus on raids, trading, or breeding as options since they are either too random to control or have a pre-requisite that would defeat the purpose of this guide.

 Pokemon Scarlet and Violet guide: How to catch Hatenna, Hattrem, and Hattrene?

 Hatenna has a decent range of potential spawn areas scattered across Paldea.
-It's not rare either, so you should eventually find one in any of the orange spots on the map above.
+It's not a rare sight either, so you should eventually find one in any of the orange spots on the map above.